The BONEMORE study

 Hans Ranch Lundin, PhD, MD, Specialist in General Medicine, Karolinska Institutet

-Kristin Møystad Michelet, PhD, Registrar, Karolinska Institutet
+Kristin Møystad Michelet, PhD-candidate, MD, Karolinska Institutet

 Maria Sääf, PhD, MD, Specialist in Endocrinology, Karolinska Institutet